Marnsil/Marnsil/README.md

 - I have a bachelor's degree in Mechanical Engineer and I'm studying Computer Science.
 - Interested in science and technology
-- Currently learning Kotlin and Java on Digital Innovation One Bootcamps.